 |Formal report with campus (Title IX Office)||Your privacy will be protected to the greatest legal extent possible.
 Some UC personnel involved in your case will have access to your information, and your name may be shared with the respondent if there's an investigation.||Yes, you can ask for a referral to have a forensic medical exam.
 In some cases, physical evidence may assist an investigation.||It depends on the information given and facts of the situation.
 In many cases, there is an investigation.||Possibly, depending on the findings of an investigation.|

 |Police report||Your name won't be disclosed, if you request that it remain confidential.
 However, be aware that if the case advances to a court trial, your name would be included in court records, which are public documents.||Yes, you can ask for a referral to have a forensic medical exam.
 In some cases, physical evidence may assist an investigation.||It depends on the information given and facts of the situation.
 In many cases, there is an investigation.||Possibly, depending on the findings of an investigation.|

 |Anonymous reporting||Yes||Yes, you can ask for a referral to have a forensic medical exam.||Depends on the information given.||Depends on the information given.|

 If you choose to not file a report, all campus resources are still available to you for counseling, housing, academic support and other needs.

-If you are a student, Campus Advocacy Resources & Education (CARE) can provide immediate confidential support, explain campus resources available and help you access the ones you want.
+Campus Advocacy Resources & Education (CARE) can provide immediate confidential support, explain campus resources available and help you access the ones you want.
 Here are examples of the support services offered: